SemWebNotebooks/Jupyter-RDFify/README.md

 This extension is meant to be used together with Jupyter Notebooks for educational purposes.
 Its focus is neither performance nor scalability but instead ease-of-use.

+# Teaching Semantic Web Technologies with Jupyter-RDFify

+Jupyter-RDFify was developed by the [Chair of Information Systems at RWTH Aachen University](http://dbis.rwth-aachen.de/) to support interactive teaching of Semantic Web Technologies.
+You can find an examplary set of tutorial-like Jupyter Notebooks using Jupyter-RDFify at https://github.com/SemWebNotebooks/Notebooks/tree/main/Notebooks and further information on how to teach Semantic Web Technologies with Jupyter Notebooks, Jupyter-RDFify, the Moodle elearning system and automatic grading at https://github.com/SemWebNotebooks/Notebooks.

 # Installation

 ## Install using Pip